troglobit/troglobit.github.io/content/project/watchdogd.markdown

 <img style="float: right" src="/images/watchdog.png" alt="http://toonclips.com/design/788"
      title="Watch Dog Detective Taking Notes">

-`watchdogd(8)` is an advanced system and process supervisor daemon.
-It can monitor critical system resources, supervise the heartbeat of processes, record deadline transgressions, and reset the system on software lockups.
+`watchdogd(8)` is an advanced system and process supervisor daemon, primarily intended for embedded Linux and server systems.
+By default it periodically kicks the system watchdog timer (WDT) to prevent it from resetting the system.
+In its more advanced guise it monitors critical system resources, supervises the heartbeat of processes, records deadline transgressions, and initiates a controlled reset if needed.

-When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a logfile for later analysis by an operator or network management system (NMS).
-This information can be used to put the system in an operational safe state, or non-operational safe state.
+When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a file for later analysis by an operator or network management system (NMS).
+This information in turn can be used to put the system in an operational safe state, or non-operational safe state.